social-proof-examples-to-try-in-your-digital-marketing_o

 use TrustPulse to show social proof

 When a potential customer visits their site, they show social proof notifications, powered by TrustPulse, at the bottom-left corner to increase their sales conversion rates.
 Most of the time people are not sure if they can trust your website or not.

-However, when they see that someone has already purchased the same product, they feel more confident to buy your product without much hesitation.
+However, when they see that someone has already purchased the same product, they feel more confident about buying your product without much hesitation.
 And this can increase your conversions by up to 15%.

 Click here to get started with TrustPulse social notifications.
 You can also read our TrustPulse review if you’d like to check out of the awesome features.